The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Existence of minimizers

 \subsection{Restricted problem and the existence of restricted minimizers}

 Now we will introduce the restricted problem.
 For $\kappa > 0$ define

 and

-As mentioned in the Introduction, introducing a cut-off will allow us to overcome problems related to non-reflexivity of the $L^1$ space.
-We are interested in finding minimizers of functional $\F$ over the restricted domain $\D_\kappa$ (we will further refer to it as the restricted problem).
+As mentioned in the Introduction, introducing a cut-off will allow us to overcome problems related to the fact that $L^1$ is not reflexive.
+We are interested in finding minimizers of the functional $\F$ over the restricted domain $\D_\kappa$ (we will further refer to it as the restricted problem).
 Just like in the unrestricted case, we can split the minimization problem into two parts.
 Let

 As the restricted domain $\D_\kappa$ is also a convex set, we obtain analogous results as in Corollary \ref{rho_0_min}.